cappyzawa/dotfiles/.config/nvim/README.md

-# Settings for Neovim

-This dir refers to https://github.com/ayamir/nvimdots.
+# 💤 LazyVim

+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.